an independent Search Engine for VPSs ranked by price

 # apt install pkg-dev linux-headers-amd64 linux-image-amd64

-# apt install zfs-initramfs
+# apt install zfs-dkms zfs-initramfs

-and install the GRUB2 package:
+then install the GRUB2 package:

 # apt install grub-pc